awbranch/commons-variable-impact/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## TODOs

+show / hide details - would display all the text in each data block.

+filterSubclasses may have variables that depend on other variables.
+Handle @ variables like  @TotDrgHybridCrts in - 118	Performance, Companion: 18	Drug Courts
+Add explore view measures section (by measure group)

+Add more columns to the checkboxes: Status, Missing, Priority Allow sorting of each column

+Initialize checkboxes with those already done variables as a starting place Within each group
+   Add the measure id: name
+   Add list all variables mark missing bold or with background dark?
+Publish it to gihub pages
+Get it to read the googlesheet directly alternatily local excel sheet

+Checkboxes add
+   Sort/Group: Alpha, Priority (from Variable Progress)